johny-c/jchat/README.md

 JChat
 =====

-A small chat client in Java and Swing
+A chat client in Java and Swing